mautic/user-documentation/docs/segments/manage_segments.rst

 4. Click the **Choose one**… menu and search for the field you’d like to Segment by.
 Listed below are three types of fields:

         * Contact fields

           * Set Fields to **Available for Segments = Yes** in your Custom Field manager to display here.
         * Contact behavior and actions
         * Primary Company fields

             * Set Fields to **Available for Segments = Yes** in your Custom Field manager to appear here.

             * Contacts associates with multiple Companies, but Mautic adds them to Segments based on fields for the primary Company.

 5. Add more filters, using the **And** and **Or** operators.
 An **Or** operator creates a new group of filters which can include And operators.

 6. Click **Save and close**.

 .. note::

-    The following filters rebuild immediately in real time, while other filters rebuild with the nightly refresh:

-    * All core fields
-    * Custom fields added by the User
-    * Category
-    * Tags
-    * Contact Email received
-    * Hit URL
-    * Owner ID

-    * The nightly Segment rebuild jobs for each Segment are randomized for six hours.
-Jobs are executed anytime between midnight to 6 AM with respect to the **Default timezone** set for the instance in **Settings > Configurations > System Settings**.
+    Segments are rebuilt according to how frequently you fire your :ref:`cron jobs<segment cron jobs>`.

     * If a Segment fails to rebuild for a predetermined length of time, Mautic displays a notification alerting you of an error.
 For information on defining this time period, see Segment settings
     * The include/exclude operators with pipe-separated values are supported in the Text field types in Segment filters.
 The values can also be pasted from the spreadsheet.